 Here’s what they shared:

-And ease of migration: most growing and big mobile brands have an MMP.
+Most growing and big mobile brands already have an MMP.
 The devil you know often seems better than the devil you don’t, and you know that switching will have costs, complexities, and perhaps a few tears along the way.
 Does the MMP you’re considering make it easy to switch?
 Do they do everything possible to make it simple?
 Will they walk with you and hold your hand during the process?